-Time to get those glutes working before swimsuit season!
+Time to get those glutes right!

 We know, how can we even begin to think about the summertime while it’s been unusually raining so often here in the city?
 Well when you specifically move here to get away from any traces of weather beyond sunshine, it’s quite easy actually.